The trace-free Einstein tensor is not variational for the metric as field variable

 In this note, we are concerned with the trace-free Einstein tensor, i.e.\ the left-hand side of \eqref{eq:tf_Einstein_eq}, which we denote by

-A well-known argument shows that $G^\text{tf}_{\mu\nu}$---or, more precisely, its densitised version, see below---cannot arise by variation of a diffeomorphism-invariant local action functional with respect to the inverse metric $g^{\mu\nu}$: due to diffeomorphism invariance, such a variation has identically vanishing covariant divergence (see, e.g., ref.~\cite[sec.\ 23]{Pauli:1921a, Pauli:1921b}); however, the trace-free Einstein tensor is \emph{not} identically divergence-free (for $n \ge 3$), since the Einstein tensor $G_{\mu\nu} = R_{\mu\nu} - \frac{1}{2} R g_{\mu\nu}$ is divergence-free by the contracted second Bianchi identity .
+A well-known argument shows that $G^\mathrm{tf}_{\mu\nu}$---or, more precisely, its densitised version, see below---cannot arise by variation of a diffeomorphism-invariant local action functional with respect to the inverse metric $g^{\mu\nu}$: due to diffeomorphism invariance, such a variation has identically vanishing covariant divergence (see, e.g., ref.~\cite[sec.\ 23]{Pauli:1921a, Pauli:1921b}\footnote{In ref.~\cite[sec.\ 23]{Pauli:1921a, Pauli:1921b} by Pauli, the only action functional treated \emph{explicitly} is the standard Einstein--Hilbert action of general relativity.
+However, apart from the very last, concrete part of the computation, Pauli's analysis is completely general and shows, among other results, vanishing covariant divergence of the variation for general diffeomorphism-invariant local action functionals (even though this is not explicitly stated).}); however, the trace-free Einstein tensor is \emph{not} identically divergence-free (for $n \ge 3$), since the Einstein tensor $G_{\mu\nu} = R_{\mu\nu} - \frac{1}{2} R g_{\mu\nu}$ is divergence-free by the contracted second Bianchi identity .

 In the following, we are going to show that the same conclusion holds true without the assumption of diffeomorphism invariance: \begin{theorem} For $n \ge 3$, the densitised trace-free Einstein tensor